aaron7/spotifybackup/README.md

 This application uses [go-oauth2webflow](https://github.com/aaron7/go-oauth2webflow) to authenticate with Spotify automatically through your system browser.

-All information about your saved tracks will be saved to `saved_tracks.json`.
+All information about your saved tracks will be saved to a file called `saved_tracks.json`.

 ### Instructions